EGI-Federation/documentation/content/en/internal/messaging/_index.md

 ## What is it?

-The ARGO Messaging Service (AMS) is a Publish/Subscribe Service, which implements the Google PubSub protocol.
+The EGI Messaging Service is powered by ARGO Messaging Service (AMS), a Publish/Subscribe Service, which implements the Google PubSub protocol.
 It provides an HTTP API that enables Users/Systems to implement message oriented service using the Publish/Subscribe Model over plain HTTP.

 In the Publish/Subscribe paradigm, Publishers are users/systems that can send messages to named-channels called Topics.
 Subscribers are users/systems that